 Minister's Council on Employment & Accessibility

 The Minister’s Council worked with the business community and government to support a comprehensive, province wide public consultation.
-The result is Accessibility 2024, a 10-year action plan for making B.C. the most progressive province for people with disabilities to live.
+The result is a 10-year action plan for making B.C. the most progressive province for people with disabilities to live.

-Accessibility 2024 is designed around 12 building blocks–ranging from employment to accessible service delivery–which reflect themes that emerged from the public consultation.
+The action plan is designed around 12 building blocks–ranging from employment to accessible service delivery–which reflect themes that emerged from the public consultation.
 Proposed outcomes, measurements and early actions are outlined under each building block.

-Mandate and Scope
+Mandate & Scope

 Leadership, partnership and action by employers, persons with disabilities and their families, governments and community-based organizations are key to the success of the provincial Disability Strategy.
-The Minister’s Council on Employment and Accessibility is a forum comprised of members from the business, NGO, and government sectors as well as families and individuals with disabilities that advises the Minister of Social Development, as the lead of the Provincial Disability Strategy, on solutions and strategies to increase employment and accessibility for persons with disabilities.
+The Minister’s Council on Employment and Accessibility is a forum comprised of members from the business, NGO, and government sectors as well as families and individuals with disabilities that advises the Minister of Social Development and Poverty Reduction, as the lead of the Provincial Disability Strategy, on solutions and strategies to increase employment and accessibility for persons with disabilities.

 The Minister’s Council will:

 - Advise on employment and accessibility of persons with disabilities

 - Identify and support opportunities for partnerships, and capacity-building across government and community to increase employment and accessibility of persons with disabilities